CiscoDevNet/opendaylight-setup/docs/tutorial/README.md

 	> instructors so that we can give it to people in different part of room
 	> or those who may come late.
 Thanks for your co-operation!

-1. Extract the VM image to a local folder
+1. Copy the VM image to a local folder

-2. Import the image in Virtual Box or VMWare Player
+2. Import the image in [Virtual Box](https://www.virtualbox.org/wiki/Downloads) or [VMWare Player](https://www.vmware.com/products/player/playerpro-evaluation.html) (recommended)

+	 > The VM image is exported from VMWare Fusion, so there are may be some settings not compatible with Virtual Box.
+Double check your VM setting before you start it.

 3. Boot-up the imported VM and login into it using below credentials: